Mart Stam: Early life and education

 After qualifying in 1919, Stam began working as a draftsman with an architectural firm in Rotterdam.
-He boldly stated between his qualification and first career that "We have to change the world."
+He boldly stated between his qualification and first career that "We have to change the world".
 The architectural firm was run by the architect Granpré Molière.
 Granpré Molière was a traditionalist, and had a different style of design to Stam, but the two worked together well, possibly because they were both Christians, and Stam was invited to work for Granpré Molière personally in his studio in Rotterdam.

-However, in 1920, Stam was imprisoned for refusing to serve in the military (dienstweigeren), something which was compulsory in the Netherlands at that time.
-Those that refused to conscript were imprisoned for the time period of which the service would take place.
+However, in 1920, Stam was imprisoned as a conscientious objector (dienstweigeren).
+Those who refused to conscript were imprisoned for the time period of which the service would take place.
 During his period of incarceration he wrote a pamphlet called Brieven uit de cel, (letters from prison), which was published by the Internationale Anti-Militaristische Vereeniging, (International Anti-Militarist Society).
 Fortunately, Stam was released early, after six months, and returned to the office of Granpré Molière.

 Later that year, in 1920, he entered an urban design competition to draw up city plans for the southwesterly expansion of the city of The Hague.
 The plan deviated from most entries in the sense that it was deliberately anti-monumental and predicated on a smooth flow of traffic.
 Its main striking feature was that the roads first ran parallel to the coast before curving west and terminating in parkland and the beach.
 These two concerns, i.e. that new modes of transport should govern city morphology, and that "all forms of embellishment or theatrical elements ought to be avoided" became mainstays in Mart Stam's oeuvre.
 The scheme was not awarded a prize, but Stam later self-published the design.